GEWIS/swagger-model-async-validator/readme.md

-# Validate incoming objects against OpenAPI Models for Node.js
+# Validate incoming objects against OpenAPI Models for Node.js (Fork)

+This is a fork of the validation module for [Swagger](https://github.com/swagger-api/swagger-spec) models (version 1.2 and 2.0) and for [Open API](https://swagger.io/specification/) models (version 3.0) for Node.js.

+**Note**: This fork includes additional features, such as async custom field validators.

+## Original Repository
+This fork is based on the [swagger-model-validator](https://github.com/swagger-model-validator/swagger-model-validator) package, which has been abandoned since 2021.

 [ ![npm version](https://badge.fury.io/js/swagger-model-validator.svg)](https://badge.fury.io/js/swagger-model-validator)